-- (b) Also, the order of a bill or resolution on General Orders may be changed by vote of a majority of all members then elected (or appointed) and qualified of the House on a motion made as provided in this subsection-(b).
+Rule 1503.
+Change in the Sequence on General Orders. (a) The order of a bill or resolution on General Orders may be changed by unanimous consent or by the affirmative vote of 70 members on a motion made as provided in this subsection.
 Such a motion shall be made in writing, giving the reasons for the proposed change.
 Such motion shall be made under the order of business introduction and notice of original motions and House resolutions.
 Only one bill or resolution may be named in such a motion.
 The motion shall be read by the chief clerk or the member making the motion and shall be printed in the calendar of the next legislative day under the order of business consideration of motions and House resolutions offered on a previous day.
 The motion shall be considered on the legislative day following the day it is made.
-If such a motion fails, a motion to change the order on General Orders of such bill shall not be in order until the fifth legislative day following such failure. - (e)(b) Motions to change the order of a bill or resolution on General Orders are not subject to amendment or debate. - (d)(c) This Rule 1503 does not apply to the addition or removal of a bill or resolution from General Orders.
+If such a motion fails, a motion to change the order on General Orders of such bill shall not be in order until the fifth legislative day following such failure.

+- (b) Motions to change the order of a bill or resolution on General Orders are not subject to amendment or debate. - (c) This Rule 1503 does not apply to the addition or removal of a bill or resolution from General Orders.